When it comes to safety razors, Edwin Jagger is a brand that most shave enthusiasts recommend and with good reason.

 Holding the sides also aligns the blade so you’ll get even exposure on both sides.

-Both the Kelvin and DE89 have the same head.
+Both the Edwin Jagger Kelvin and DE89 have the same head.
 The only difference would be the handle.

 In terms of aggressiveness, this razor will give a mild shave because of the closed comb design and minimal blade exposure.

-This is another option for beginner wet shavers to look at when purchasing their first DE razor.
+The Merkur 34C is another option for beginner wet shavers to look at when purchasing their first safety razor.

-It has a cross-knurling design that provides better grip than the DE89, this knurling goes all the way down to the base of the handle which makes gives it a good grip even in soapy conditions.
+It has a cross-knurling design that provides better grip than the DE89, this knurling goes all the way down to the base of the handle which makes gives it an excellent grip even in soapy conditions.

 The Kelvin is slightly shorter than it’s bigger brother the DE89 measuring at just under 3 inches (2.9 to be exact).

-Not exactly for dudes with large mitts but if you have small hands, this would be a good option.
+Not precisely for dudes with large mitts but if you have small hands, this would be a good option.

 Men with bigger hands should get the DE89 just because of the longer handle.